ScriptJayT/Articles/The Electron Saga/Elec-3.md

 console.log(E_system.platform);
 ```

-Now, lets see, how do we want it to work?
+No breakage?
+Great, lets see, how do we want it to work?
 Well, when I click a button in the nav; the content should be switched out.
 I would like to be able to include content in a header, main and footer; so lets build up a nav and include some slots in our body

-I also created a folder */front/sheets* and added some html-files.

 <small>/front/index.html</small>